 Still tariff programs also face barriers to adoption.
 In some cases landlords could bear a significant risk for repayment if they cannot fill a vacancy.
-This is an issue that some existing programs address either by program design or through rules or legislation that mitigate risks and/or provide incentives to landlords whose tenants participate in on-bill programs.
+This is an issue that some existing programs address either by a.
+This is a conservative estimate of the participation rate within a given customer class.
+Program goals and available capital may vary, and programs may report a different participation rate depending on methodology.

-&lt;sup>4 It is important to note that many of the on-bill programs that we identify in this paper are relatively new or pilot programs, and may not have detailed data available.
+4 It is important to note that many of the on-bill programs that we identify in this paper are relatively new or pilot programs, and may not have detailed data available.
 In many cases these programs are expected to grow in the future.